omkarakatta/diftrans/README.md

 Another difference between computing the transport cost and the differences-in-differences estimator is that the differences-in-transports estimator is printed as a message.
-To save this result, we use `save_dit = TRUE`.
+To save this result in `dit`, we use `save_dit = TRUE`.

-Thus, the differences-in-transports estimator at an optimal bandwidth of 2 is 61%.
+Thus, the differences-in-transports estimator is 61% at an optimal bandwidth of 2.
 Often times, the data will be a sample from a population, and sample variability is enough to cause differences between distributions.
 To account for this discrepancy, we can increase the bandwidth to ignore transfers of mass between nearby values of the support.

+While Daljord et al. (2020) offer a disciplined way to determine what the appropriate bandwidths are, for simplicity, we will suppose that there will not be any sampling variation with a bandwidth greater than 3.

     d_a <- 3

-While Daljord et al. (2020) offer a disciplined way to determine what the appropriate bandwidths are, for simplicity, we will suppose that there will not be any sampling variation with a bandwidth greater than 3.

-    dit <- get_results(pre_main = pre_distribution, post_main = post_distribution,
+    dit <- get_results(pre_main = pre_treated, post_main = post_treated,
                        pre_control = pre_control, post_control = post_control,
-                       estimator = "dit", var = support,
+                       estimator = "dit", var = x,
-                       bandwidth_seq = seq(d_a, 10, 1), # smallest bandwidth will be 1
+                       bandwidth_seq = seq(d_a, 10, 1), # smallest bandwidth will be d_a
                        save_dit = TRUE)
     #> Computing Differences-in-Transports Estimator...
     #> ================================================================================